alexitx/stop-origin-migration/README.md

 That's why it is strongly recommended to purge the EA app and all of its settings, files and cache from your system completely, and instead use Origin while it still works.

+## Contributing

+You are welcome to contribute and make this project better.
+Make sure to follow the existing code style, keep your code well-formatted and consistent, and test your changes.
+If you have any questions or proposals, feel free to ask for feedback at any time.

+The current priority is to make this guide available in more languages.
+If you're able and would like to translate the README page:

+1. Fork the repository
+2. Create a copy of `README.md` with the name `README.<lang>.md` where `<lang>` is the language code, e.g. `README.bg.md`
+3. Translate the page and commit your changes
+4. Open a pull request to this repository

 ## License